Missions - Full Report

 *Our level of certainty on the best charities to donate to is substantially lower than for our top charities in the area of global poverty and health.

-• Ed Michaelson, who works with 500K, an organization that funds and measures the impact of potentially effective church-planting organizations, in addition to starting its own church plants.
+Ed Michaelson, who works with 500K, an indigenous church-planting organization that also funds and measures the impact of other potentially effective church-planting organizations.

 Other Resources created by Christians in the CFI network